gitpranay5/lets-chat/README.md

    - In the `frontend` directory, create a new file named `.env` based on the `.env.example` file.
    - Update the values of the environment variables in the `.env` file with your Firebase configuration details.
    - In the root directory, create a new file named `.env` based on the `.env.example` file.
    - Update the values of the environment variables in the `.env` file according to your preferences.
-For example, set the `PORT` variable to specify the desired port for the server and set `MONGO_URI` to your MongoDB connection URI.
+For example, set the `PORT` variable to specify the desired port for the server and set `AZURE_SQL_CONNECTION_STRING` to your Azure SQL connection URI.
 5. Run the server:
    - Navigate to the `server` directory and run `npm run start`.
 6. Run the client: